 Abstract.
-On gravitational surfaces and curves, the movement of a particle is determined by the force of its weight.
+There are known studies in which the movement of material particles along gravitational surfaces is considered.
 The speed of movement along the curve in such cases is variable.
-However, in agricultural machines, there may be cases when a particle moves along the surface at a constant speed, for example, during the forced movement of soil particles along the surface of the working body.
+However, in agricultural machines, there may be cases where a particle moves along a surface at a constant speed.
 In this case, in addition to the force of gravity, the force of traction acts on the particle.
-If we consider the curves along which the particle will exert a constant pressure and the active force will be constant when moving at a constant speed, then such curves will no longer be gravitational.

-The purpose of the study is to determine a cylindrical surface that provides a constant force of traction or a constant amount of pressure of a material particle moving along it at a constant speed.
+The purpose of the study is the calculation of a cylindrical surface that provides a constant traction force or a constant pressure value of a material particle moving along it at a constant speed.